kendi51/git-basic-exercises/README.md

-Hi, I am excited to be working on this file
+Hi, I am excited to be working on this file.

+Wow, this is so dope ;)